enhance-dev/enhance.dev/app/docs/md/learn/concepts/html/elements.md

 ## Dependency free

-Enhance single file components are designed to be used without needing to import dependencies.
+Enhance single-file components are designed to be used without needing to import dependencies.
 Dependency free components means less unplanned work and fewer breaking changes.

 ## Naming convention